KaVontae Turpin

 KaVontae Lamon Turpin (born August 2, 1996) is an American professional football wide receiver and return specialist for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the TCU Horned Frogs.
-Weighing just 154 pound, Turpin is the lightest active NFL player.
+Weighing just 154 pounds, Turpin is the lightest active NFL player.

 Turpin joined the New Jersey Generals for the 2022 USFL season.
 He was the USFL MVP for the season.
 He played in the European League of Football for the Wroclaw Panthers from Poland in 2021.

+Turpin led the NFL in kick return yards in 2025 with 1,814 yards, the second most in a season in NFL history.

 Early life

 Turpin went to Neville High School in his hometown of Monroe, Louisiana.
 As a senior, he had 1,928 all-purpose yards, including 904 rushing and 724 receiving, and 29 touchdowns.
 He received All-state, All-Northeast Louisiana and All-NELA Big School Offensive Player of the Year honors.

 He was a three-star recruit and no. 12 prospect from all of Louisiana.
 On January 25, 2015, he committed to TCU over another scholarship offer from Texas Tech.
 He played varsity basketball as a guard, averaging 12.9 points per game between his junior and senior years.